VictoriaChoy/victoriachoy.github.io/README.md

 2.2.3 Movable Origami Monkey for Grammar Drill (6-7 years old)

-> The project was developed for both receptive and productive skills.
+The project was developed for both receptive and productive skills.
 Students learned to say the prepositional phrases and sentence patterns of positions while being engaged with the movable origami monkey.
 Grammar has been the most painful learning experience for early learners with their logic thinking still developing, so the hands-on transdisciplinary approach fostered students' interest in learing grammar, avoiding the most-used tedious drills.
-When students completed their own projects, they practice productive skills with a sense of achievement boosting their self-efficacy, and in turn, enhancing their agency.
+When students completed their own projects, they practice _productive skills_ with a sense of achievement boosting their _self-efficacy_, and in turn, enhancing their _agency_.

 ![mobile monkey](https://user-images.githubusercontent.com/109213222/179360441-f9b9ae98-367c-4f09-ae0a-982eb9430ef6.JPG)

 2.2.4 2D Shapes Developed into 3D Projects (3-5 years old)

-> The projects were for an unit of 2D shapes from _Journeys_ , a famous reading program for grades K-6 published by Houghton Mifflin Harcourt.
-In order for preschoolers to inquire about the shapes and their attributes with a hands-on approach, I developed the projects as models for students to talk about what they could build with the shapes, connecting with their prior knowledge of flowers, arts, handicraft (wind chime), and robot toys.
+The projects were for an unit of 2D shapes from _Journeys_ , a famous reading program for grades K-6 published by Houghton Mifflin Harcourt.
+In order for preschoolers to inquire about the shapes and their attributes with a hands-on approach, I developed the projects as models for students to talk about what they could build with the shapes, connecting with their _prior knowledge_ of flowers, arts, handicraft (wind chime), and robot toys.

 ![3d shapes](https://user-images.githubusercontent.com/109213222/179360363-0ab0b4bf-2188-42a3-82ce-cb016e50fda6.JPG)